 Top holiday tips for your services

-We’ve put together some top tips to get the most out of your services while you’re away on holiday or leaving the house for a long period.
+Going on holiday?
+We’ve put together some top tips that’ll help you get the most from your UW services while you’re away.

-Before you fly off abroad, check if your mobile SIM includes roaming/what the costs are – or what you may need to do before you leave.
+Before you fly, always double check if your mobile SIM includes roaming and what the costs are – or what you may need to do before you leave.

 If you have a mobile SIM with UW, the great news is that EU roaming is still included in your allowance (subject to your plan and fair use limits which you can read about below).
 Just remember that you need to update your settings before you leave.

 Mobile fair use policy that applies while roaming

 If you have one of our Mobile Unlimited plans or our Value Prime 40GB plan, a fair usage policy of 14GB whilst roaming in our Europe Zone will apply (i.e. you can use up to 14GB from your allowance while roaming).
 Once you’ve used your fair use policy amount when roaming, we will notify you and surcharges will apply to continue using data when roaming in our Europe Zone.
 You can read our full fair usage policy

 If you’re with UW:

 Check you have roaming enabled on your UW SIM.
 Our UW SIMs are supplied with roaming off by default to avoid any surprises.
 So you need to switch it on before you travel if you want to use it.
 Take a look at your online account or app to check if your roaming is on, and remember to check for each SIM on your account separately.